An improvement on the base-change theorem and the functor $f^!$: An improved flat base-change theorem

-Suppose therefore that we are in case (i) of the Lemma; by Lemma~\ref{L4.497} there is an open subset $V\subset Z$, containing the image of $v$, so that the restriction of $g_*C$ to $V$ is perfect.
-Then the object $g_*C\oplus\T g_*C\in\Dqc(Z)$ restricts to a perfect complex on $V\subset Z$, whose image in $K_0(V)$ vanishes.
-Thomason's localization theorem guarantees the existence of a compact object $G\in\Dqc(Z)$ and a morphism $\alpha:G\la g_*C\oplus\T g_*C$, so that the restriction to the open set $V$ is a quasi-isomorphism; see Thomason-Trobaugh~\cite{ThomTro} or \cite[statements 2.1.4 and 2.1.5]{Neeman96}.
+The object $C'\oplus\T C'\in\Dqc(Z)$ restricts to a compact object in $\Dqc(Y)$, whose image in $K_0(Y)$ vanishes.
+We are assuming that $Z$ satisfies Thomason's condition.
+Thomason's localization theorem therefore guarantees the existence of a compact object $G\in\Dqc(Z)$ and a morphism $\alpha:G\la C'\oplus\T C'$, so that the restriction to the quasi-compact open subset $Y\subset Z$ is a quasi-isomorphism---for the case of semi-separated schemes see Thomason-Trobaugh~\cite{ThomTro}, in the generality required here see \cite{Neeman92A}, whose relevant results are summarized in \cite[statements 2.1.4 and 2.1.5]{Neeman96}.

 Now complete $\alpha$ to a triangle